lagom/lagom/docs/manual/common/gettingstarted/LagomExamples.md

 How to develop a Play app with Lagom | Y | Y
 How to consume Lagom services from a front-end Play app | N | Y

-For focused examples, check the [lagom-recipes](https://github.com/lagom/lagom-recipes) repository on GitHub.
-Each recipe describes how to achieve a particular goal, such as:
+For focused examples, check the [lagom-samples](https://github.com/lagom/lagom-samples) repository on GitHub.
+Each sample describes how to achieve a particular goal, such as:

 * How do I enable CORS? (using Lagom's javadsl or scaladsl)
 * How do I create a Subscriber only service? (also referred to as consumer service)